generalized-intelligence/GAAS/README.md

 ## Project Overview
-Currently the project provides the following ten funcitons:
+Currently the project provides the following ten funcitons,some of which may need to be further optimized:
 <p align="center">
 <img height="300" src="https://s2.ax1x.com/2019/05/16/EbE7WR.png"/>
 </p>